← All Conditions

 What Each One Means

 The range of possible causes is wide.
 Most are entirely harmless.
 The ones that are not are identifiable with imaging and treatable when found.
-Here is what a specialist looks for at the assessment.
+Patients often describe these as a soft lump, a hard bump, a tender spot, a bulge that comes and goes with coughing, or simply ‘something on my rib that wasn’t there before’.

 Most Common — Benign